 - There is no process to periodically review and revise the program educational objectives.

 - There is no evidence of constituency involvement in the periodic review and revision of program educational objectives.

-- Student outcomes are stated such that attainment is not measurable.
+- Student outcomes and any supporting performance indicators are stated such that attainment is not measurable.
 (Note: Having student outcomes whose attainment is not measurable is not by itself a violation of any criterion, but if attainment of an outcome is not measurable then the extent to which it is attained may not be appropriately evaluated, as required in Criterion 4.)